 3 pillars for a winning corporate reputation content strategy on LinkedIn

 With LinkedIn, you get access to the world’s largest professional community numbering over 660 million members.
 Because we cultivate a high-quality, brand-safe environment, people trust the information and content shared on LinkedIn.
-In fact, for the third year running, LinkedIn was the most trusted social platform globally in Business Insider’s Digital Trust report.

 And on LinkedIn, we’ve assembled the right audience.
 These are the world’s business leaders, decision makers, influencers, today’s daily practitioners, and tomorrow’s future leaders.
 It’s everyone who matters to your brand.
 In other words, it’s quality reach at scale.